Section 6: Accounting for Grants and Contracts

-- Federal grants and contracts must be charged a rate equal to or lower than the rate charged to any other customer.
+- Federal grants or contracts must be charged a rate equal to or lower than the rate charged to any other customer.

-- Federal grants and contracts cannot be charged for services rendered free of charge to other customers.
+- Federal grants and contracts cannot be charged for goods/services provided free of charge to other customers.

 - To determine the billing rate, the total annual costs to provide the goods or services plus or minus any surplus/deficit from the prior year is divided by total annual usage: